lioumens/lioumens.github.io/src/content/blog/remaking-my-website-with-astro.md

 </style>
 ```

 In this component, Astro will process the styles and script tag inside the component and bundle it for you during the building stage, which means you can [import local npm modules inside the script tags](https://docs.astro.build/en/guides/client-side-scripts/#script-bundling)!
 Furthermore, if you include a component multiple times in a webpage, Astro will bundle it for you so that you only deliver it once to the client.
 Hence, if your component written in Vue actually doesn't use any javascript, then Astro will compile that javascript component as a completely static!
-This is what they promise in their tagline ["zero client-side JS, by default"](https://docs.astro.build/en/concepts/islands/#how-do-islands-work-in-astro). you'd like astro to skip processing and have the script be sent directly to the client as is, passing a `<script is:inline>` directive will signify to keep the script as is.
+This is what they promise in their tagline ["zero client-side JS, by default"](https://docs.astro.build/en/concepts/islands/#how-do-islands-work-in-astro).
+If you'd like astro to skip processing and have the script be sent directly to the client as is, passing a `<script is:inline>` directive will signify to keep the script as is.
 The way scoping works by default is that class names that you use in the component will have an extra hash added to it.
 In this case `astro-5GRSW2HI` is added to the class list.

 ```html
 <h1 class="title astro-5GRSW2HI">